ispeters/async_scope/asyncscope.md

 Attempts to associate the given sender with the given scope token's scope.
 On success, the given sender is eagerly started.
 On failure, either the sender is discarded and no further work happens or `spawn()` throws.

-Starting the given sender involves a dynamic allocation of the sender's _`operation-state`_.
+Starting the given sender without waiting for it to finish requires a dynamic allocation of the sender's _`operation-state`_.
 The following algorithm determines which _Allocator_ to use for this allocation:

  - If `get_allocator(env)` is valid and returns an _Allocator_ then choose that _Allocator_.
  - Otherwise, if `get_allocator(get_env(snd))` is valid and returns an _Allocator_ then choose that _Allocator_.